0xPolygonID/docs/docs/verifier/query-builder.md

 #### Circuit Selection Based on Proof Type

+The available circuits in the Query Builder are filtered based on the selected Proof Type:

-- **Signature-based (SIG) Proof Type:** V2 SIG circuits (1 and 2) are applicable, along with the V3 circuits, which support both SIG and MTP proof types.
+- **Signature-based (SIG) Proof Type:** For SIG, the list includes V2 SIG circuits (1 and 2) and the V3 circuits, as they support both SIG and MTP proof types.
-- **Merkle Tree Proof (MTP) Proof Type:** V2 MTP circuits (3 and 4) are available, along with the V3 circuits, which support both SIG and MTP proof types.
+- **Merkle Tree Proof (MTP) Proof Type:** With MTP, the options presented are V2 MTP circuits (3 and 4) and also the V3 circuits, compatible with both SIG and MTP.

-When creating a query, users should consider whether verification will occur off-chain or on-chain (via a smart contract) and the circuit version that aligns with their requirements.
+It's important to consider the proof type as it directly influences the circuit options provided, ensuring alignment with the verification method (off-chain or on-chain via a smart contract) and the specific requirements of the query.

 :::caution
 V3 circuits are experimental as of this writing, so users should exercise caution and stay informed about their development and stability.